krtek4/openid-selector/README.txt

 generate-sprite.js <locale> to refresh sprite image

-generate-sprite.js requires ImageMagick to be installed and works only in Windows (Linux and Apple users can run in VM)
+generate-sprite.js requires ImageMagick to be installed and works only in Windows (Apple users can run in VM, Linux users must run ./generate-sprite.sh)

 Before running generate-sprite.js for the first time, check its source code and correct line 16 (var imagemagick = '<...>';) to